eakneller/ipatoolkit3D/README.md

 Running the Colorado Basin Example
 -------------------------------------------------------------------------------
+First unzip the file Input_Maps\ColoradoBasin.zip.
+Then update paths located in the following script:

+    IPA_Python\BatchScripts\RUN_BATCH_ColoradoBasin.py

-Update the paths and then execute the following script using the Anaconda python executable:
+Finally, execute this script using the Anaconda python executable.
+This script can also be executed from Spyder after making a project using the IPA_Python directory.

-    BatchScripts\RUN_BATCH_ColoradoBasin.py

 Developer Notes
 -------------------------------------------------------------------------------